Here’s something I ask all of my CEO clients to do:

 Talk about inefficient.

-While it’s a surprising trend, I didn’t truly believe it was an epidemic until I read a recent survey published by Reuters that said the average worker spends as much as 6.3 hours PER DAY on email.
+While it’s a surprising trend, I didn’t truly believe it was an epidemic until I read a survey published by Reuters that said the average worker spends as much as 6.3 hours per day checking their emails.
+Additionally, recent statistics by Statista show that the average person spends about 321 minutes—just under 5.5 hours—checking their emails.

 This is a serious problem.

-Too many people are working longer and longer hours, chalking it up to “What it takes to be successful,” not realizing that they are spending as much as 6.3 hours PER DAY on a task that shouldn’t take more than an hour.
+Too many people are working longer and longer hours, chalking it up to, “This is what it takes to be successful,” and not realizing that they are spending nearly 5.5 hours per day on a task that shouldn’t take more than an hour.

 The good news is, you can.

-Here are seven simple time-saving hacks you can use right now to cut your email time in half by this time tomorrow:
+Here are seven simple time-saving email management tips you can use right now to cut your email time in half by this time tomorrow:

 But since the reply is taking so long, we end up looking elsewhere.
 Facebook.
 Twitter.
 YouTube.
 Wherever.
 Our brains crave the conclusion; the Internet pretends to provide it.

-Here’s the trick: Don’t email when you know people are going to be emailing you right back.
-Instead, send your email during a time that you know you won’t be tempted to wait for a reply.
+Here’s the trick: Don’t email when you know people are going to email you right back.
+Instead, send your email when you know you won’t be tempted to wait for a reply.

-If you need an immediate response, see the above Time-Saving Hack.
+If you need an immediate response, see the above hack.

 It isn’t that email is inefficient; it’s our inefficient and wasteful use of it.
 When you are in your email, be emailing.